 Hairy Dragonfly photographed by Chris Rose in Hertfordshire.

 Southern Hawker (Aeshna cyanea) - Although a relatively large species, it breeds in well-vegetated small ponds, often in gardens, from which a surprisingly large number of individuals can emerge.
 My brother has it in his pond in Crayford, near the Manor House.
 It can also be found hunting in open areas in woodland, away from water, like the glade in the south-west corner of Franks Park, Erith, where I saw one in July 2012.
-Found at Foots Cray Meadows in 2014 by Ian Stewart and Ralph Todd and recorded for the first time at Crossness by myself in 2015.
+Found at Foots Cray Meadows in 2014 by Ian Stewart and Ralph Todd.
+Recorded for the first time at Crossness by myself in 2015, when a single specimen was photographed.
+I also saw one on a hedge by the footpath from St. Mary's churchyard, Old Bexley, to Churchfield Wood.

 Brown Hawker (Aeshna grandis) - Breeds in still or slow-flowing water, including ponds of modest size.
 Besides laying eggs in vegetation, it will also lay them on submerged pieces of wood.
 Will hunt some distance from water bodies.
 More tolerant of pulluted water than other species.
 Recorded on the lower Cray along Byway 105, the River Wansunt at Thames Road Wetland, Crossness, Danson Park and Foots Cray Meadows.
-Added to the Lamorbey list by Ian Stweart in August 2015.
+Added to the Lamorbey list by Ian Stewart in August 2015.

 Migrant Hawker (Aeshna mixta) - Used to be found in the UK only as a migrant, but now resident, common and increasing its range.
 Breeds in fairly still water.
 Can be found on the lower Cray, Crossness, Danson Park, Foots Cray Meadows and elsewhere.
 Added to the Lamorbey list by Ian Stewart in August 2015.
 It is not aggressive to others of its kind and can be found flying in groups, such as along the margin of Bursted Woods in late summer.
 I counted some 40 to 44 individuals on the Southern Marsh part of Erith Marshes on the afternoon of September 11th 2015.
 Likely to be the only Hawker still on the wing in November.

 Emperor Dragonfly (Anax imperator) - Mainly seen flying strongly over larger, well-vegetated waterbodies, and does not often land - though I have seen it come down away from water at both the margin of Bexley Park Woods and on Slade Green Recreation Ground.
 Crossness, Lesnes Abbey ponds, Lamorbey Lake, Thames Road Wetland, Danson Park and Foots Cray Meadows are sites that host this species, which is the largest of the UK's Dragonflies.

 Male Emperor Dragonfly at Foots Cray Meadows.
 Photo Ralph Todd.

-Libellulidae - Chasers, Skimmers and Darters Broad-bodied Chaser (Libellula depressa) - A common UK species that is quick to colonise new ponds.
+Libellulidae - Chasers, Skimmers and Darters

+Broad-bodied Chaser (Libellula depressa) - A common UK species that is quick to colonise new ponds.
 However, I have only occasionally seen it in Bexley, including at Thames Road Wetland, on the River Wansunt by Stanham Farm, at Moat Lane on Crayford Marshes, at Lesnes Abbey ponds, at Crossness and away from water on the heathland in Lesnes Abbey woods.
 John Turner reported it from Danson Park in 2014, and I saw a single male here in May 2015.